emilyantosch/shc_pr3_vl/databases/exam/main.typ

     - Track library patrons and their borrowing history
     - Manage which material is at which branch of the library in general.
 Extra Points, if you can also keep track of the stock at the current moment at time.
     - Document any assumptions you made during the development process
-    - Generate reports on circulation statistics, popular materials, and overdue items

     *Deliverables*: Complete ERD with all entities, relationships, cardinalities, and a normalized relational model.
     #box(height: 60%, width: 100%, stroke: color.black)[]